influxdev/hello-world/README.md

 # hello-world
-Testing my first project with git
+Testing my first project with git repository and committing the changes.